cloudogu/redmine/docs/operations/default_configuration_en.md

 Enables the creation of new workflows.

-A json array with all workflows to be created in the following format:
+A JSON array with all workflows to be created in the following format:

 ```
 [